DahhanBiz Header

 Sick leave provides employees with the right to take time off work when they are unwell or injured, ensuring they do not lose their income while recovering.
 The UAE labor law guarantees paid sick leave to all employees who have completed at least three months of service under probation, but there are specific provisions governing how much of this leave is paid and the conditions that must be met.

-Key Provisions of Sick Leave:
+Key Provisions of Sick Leave

 • Eligibility: Employees are entitled to sick leave after completing at least three months of service.
 During the first three months of employment, sick leave is generally unpaid.